Aaron98990/ways-of-the-game/offside.md

 - [No offside.
 The player with the assist in their run-up, is in line with the second-to-last defender when played by a team-mate.
 The player that scores is behind the ball when played by a team-mate. ](https://youtu.be/d9gU6kmlagI)
 - [Offside.
 The player that scores the goal is behind only one defender when the ball is passed to them by a team-mate.](https://www.youtube.com/watch?v=GMzL2Uym5Ak&t=18)

-## Summary

-> It is not an offence to be in an offside position.

-Offside offense:
-- Offside position when the ball is touched by a team-mate and
-- ball not directly from goal kick, throw-in, or corner kick and
-- becoming involved in active play

-Offside position:
-- in opponent's half of the field and
-- ahead of ball and second-last defender
-- specials rules for a player that is off the field of play

-Active Play:
-- [1a] touching/playing the ball or
-- [2a] interfering with an opponent or
-- gaining an advantage by [1a] or [2a] after:
-  - deflection by opponent or
-  - ball off the goalpost or crossbar or match offical or
-  - deliberate save

-!> Important!
-Please go through the 14 diagrams in the "Guidelines of Match Officials" which goes over common offside situations linked [here](https://www.theifab.com/laws/latest/guidelines/other-advice/#offside).

 ## Close Calls